Diocesan Handbooks for Clergy and Parishes

 There is in the Diocese a tradition of encouraging ministers – lay and ordained – to pursue further theological and related studies at appropriate times in their ministry, and sometimes a modest amount of financial support can be provided.
 Academic work of this sort is increasingly costly.
 Further funding will always be necessary, and sources of funding must be clearly identifiable and available before such courses commence.

-As such work naturally impinges on time available for other ministerial responsibilities, the Bishop has to be consulted and his permission sought.
+As such work naturally impinges on time available for other ministerial responsibilities, the Bishop has to be consulted and asked for permission.
 In the first instance, please contact the CMD Adviser, at least six months before any course is due to start.

 ANNUAL PAROCHIAL CHURCH MEETING (APCM) RESOURCES